stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 have guessed without guidance that it was nothing of this or of any sane planet.
-Awe at the unbelievable size of the greenish stone blocks, at the dizzying height of the great carven monolith, and at the stupefying identity of the colossal statues and bas-reliefs with the queer image found in the shrine on the   Alert,   is poignantly visible in every line of the mate&rsquo;s frightened description.
+Awe at the unbelievable size of the greenish stone blocks, at the dizzying height of the great carven monolith, and at the stupefying identity of the colossal statues and bas-reliefs with the queer image found in the shrine on the   Alert,   is poignantly visible in every line of the mate's frightened description.

-  Without knowing what futurism is like, Johansen achieved something very close to it when he spoke of the city; for instead of describing any definite structure or building, he dwells only on broad impressions of vast angles and stone surfaces&mdash;surfaces too great to belong to any thing right or proper for this earth, and impious with horrible images and hieroglyphs.
+  Without knowing what futurism is like, Johansen achieved something very close to it when he spoke of the city; for instead of describing any definite structure or building, he dwells only on broad impressions of vast angles and stone surfaces--surfaces too great to belong to any thing right or proper for this earth, and impious with horrible images and hieroglyphs.
 I mention his talk about   angles   because it suggests something Wilcox had told me of his awful dreams.
 He had said that the   geometry   of the dream-place he saw